-Our vans provide daily baggage deliveries between hotels, B&Bs, and campsites along the whole length of the trail.
-Most riders take advantage of the prevailing winds and travel from west to east.
+Our vans provide daily baggage deliveries between hotels, B&Bs, and campsites along the whole length of the C2C trail.
+Most cyclists take advantage of the prevailing winds and travel from west to east.

-Should you wish to make your own travel arrangements we also offer up to five bag transfers between Whitehaven or Workington and Tynemouth or Roker for £100.00, minimum 2 bags.
+Should you wish to make your own accommodation arrangements, you can also book up to five bag transfers between Whitehaven or Workington and Tynemouth or Roker for £125.00 per bag, minimum 2 bag charge.

 From Whitehaven to Rowrah the route is mainly on the Sustrans Ennerdale Railway path.
 Along this section there is a sculpture trail which interprets the geology and industrial history of the region.
 From here it's on to minor roads up to Loweswater.
 The climb up from Lorton to Whinlatter Pass is the first big test.
 The Whinlatter Visitor Centre at the top does food in season - it can be a welcome rest and shelter.
 The centre is in the midst of the mountain forest and contains a wealth of local habitat information.
 The route continues on forest tracks to Thornthwaite, and then follows minor roads to Keswick.